fishermanswharff/wdi_6_js_demo_objects/README.md

 ```
 ## Object Literals.

-And Object literal is the simplest way to create an object in javacript.
+An Object literal is the simplest way to create an object in javacript.
 It looks and behaves somewhat like a Ruby hash but has some key differences.

-__Create a file js/simple.js with the below code and reference it from index.html.__
+__Create a file js/simple_object_literals.js with the below code__

 ```javascript
 // Create an Object literal representing one person.